 |Hawaii22 (assault pistols only)||No||Yes |

-States that Regulate (But Do Not Ban) Assault Weapons
+States that Regulate (But Do Not Generally Ban) Assault Weapons

-Assault weapons bans differ in their treatment of pre-ban weapons.
-The District of Columbia does not allow the possession of pre-ban weapons.
-Every state with a ban grandfathers pre-ban weapons, meaning that individuals who possessed prohibited assault weapons prior to the ban may generally keep them—provided that certain requirements are met.
-California, Connecticut, Hawaii, New Jersey, and New York, for example, require registration of such weapons.34 New Jersey’s law is particularly strong because only assault weapons with a legitimate target-shooting purpose may be registered (effectively requiring over 60 models, types and series of assault weapons to be transferred out of state, rendered inoperable, or surrendered to law enforcement).
-Maryland required registration of grandfathered assault pistols but not assault long guns.
+Assault weapons bans differ in their treatment of legacy weapons obtained prior to the date the assault weapons law took effect.
+Only Washington State does not impose any general qualifications on the possession of pre-ban assault weapons (though the state does require safety training and a minimum age of 21 for purchase of any semiautomatic rifle).
+The District of Columbia does not allow for possession of pre-ban legacy weapons.
+Every other state with a ban has legacy provisions that exempt at least some pre-ban weapons, meaning that individuals who possessed prohibited assault weapons prior to the ban may generally keep them—provided that certain requirements are met.
+California, Connecticut, Hawaii, Illinois, New Jersey, and New York, for example, required the owners of legacy weapons to submit forms or other notification to law enforcement registering their ownership of such legacy weapons.33 New Jersey’s treatment of pre-ban weapons was particularly strong because only assault weapons with a legitimate target-shooting purpose could be registered (effectively requiring over 60 models, types and series of assault weapons to be transferred out of state, rendered inoperable, or surrendered to law enforcement).
+Maryland required registration of legacy assault pistols but not assault long guns.
 See our summary on the Registration of firearms for further information about registration systems.

-California, Connecticut, Hawaii, Maryland, and New York prohibit transfer of all or most grandfathered weapons.
-Only California and Connecticut limit the places where a grandfathered weapon may be possessed.35 In Massachusetts and New Jersey, grandfathered weapons may only be sold and possessed if the owner has a license.
+California, Connecticut, Hawaii, Illinois, Maryland, and New York prohibit transfer of all or most legacy weapons owned prior to the adoption of a ban.
+California, Connecticut, and Delaware limit the places where a legacy weapon may be possessed.34 In Massachusetts and New Jersey, legacy weapons may only be sold and possessed if the owner has a license.
 Additional information on licensing of firearm owners is contained in our summary on Licensing.

 GET THE FACTS